MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G37.1
 ```

-When there is no toolsetter available, it is necessary to re-zero the Z origin after changing tools - because the new tool will never be installed with the same length as the previous one.
+When there is no toolsetter available, it is necessary to re-zero the Z-Axis origin after changing tools - because the new tool will never be installed with the same length as the previous one.

-After a tool change, this command will be called automatically instead of `G37` if no toolsetter is available, and will walk the operator through manual re-zeroing of the Z origin.
+After a tool change, this command will be called automatically instead of `G37` if no toolsetter is available, and will walk the operator through manual re-zeroing of the Z-Axis origin.

 This has some caveats, in that if you machine off the surface that is used as your zero point then re-zeroing will be problematic - the operator must account for this in their CAM profile, to make sure that their Z origin makes sense.